19hours/sg-statutes/Acts/Road Traffic Act.md

 (b) the record shows no person having been permitted by the owner to drive the motor vehicle at or about the time of the alleged offence.

-(2) Where the driver of a motor vehicle is alleged or is suspected to be guilty of an offence under this Act, any other person who was or should have been in charge of the motor vehicle, when required by a police officer or an employee of the Authority to do so, must give to the police officer or the Authority’s employee, within 14 days after being so required, any information which the person has power to give, and which may lead to the identification of the driver, and if that person fails to do so, that person is guilty of an offence.
+(2) Where the driver of a motor vehicle is alleged or is suspected to be guilty of an offence under this Act or the rules, any other person who was or should have been in charge of the motor vehicle, when required by a police officer or an employee of the Authority to do so, must give to the police officer or the Authority’s employee, within 14 days after being so required, any information which the person has power to give, and which may lead to the identification of the driver, and if that person fails to do so, that person is guilty of an offence.

+[Act 10 of 2017 wef 20/06/2017]

 (3) Any person who wilfully or recklessly furnishes any false or misleading information under subsection (1) or (2) shall be guilty of an offence.

 (4) A police officer or an employee of the Authority may require any information to be furnished under subsection (1) or (2) to be in writing signed by the person required to furnish such information.

-(5) Notwithstanding any other written law to the contrary, any information given under this section by any person charged with any offence under this Act or any offence in connection with the driving of a motor vehicle may be used as evidence without proof of signature at the hearing of the charge.
+(5) Notwithstanding any other written law to the contrary, any information given under this section by any person charged with any offence under this Act or the rules or any offence in connection with the driving of a motor vehicle may be used as evidence without proof of signature at the hearing of the charge.

+[Act 10 of 2017 wef 20/06/2017]

 (6) Notwithstanding any other written law to the contrary, any statement made by any person to any police officer or an employee of the Authority —